lllkkkzzz/NFT-MARS/README.md

 ## Baselines

 Our repository includes two additional folders: "**Baseline models (MGAT)**" and "**Baseline models (Others)**".
-All models except for MGAT were implemented using RecBole, so they are separated into their own folder.
+All baselines except for MGAT were implemented using RecBole, so they are separated into their own folder.

 ### **"Baseline models (MGAT)"**